LCamel/MPC-Notes/story-en-US.md

 Alice: We still need a box that can't be opened.

-Bob: Then I'll randomly pick another number from the public key, for which I don't know the corresponding private key, so it can't be decrypted.
+Bob: Then I'll randomly pick another number from the public key space, for which I don't know the corresponding private key, so it can't be decrypted.

 Alice: That's good.
 Even if someone is peeking next to you, since you didn't generate a private key, they can't decrypt what I encrypted with this public key.